 Mini-split system sizing

-When it comes to measuring for a mini-split system, our pros recommends the ideal option for you as we do with all of our heating and cooling equipment.
+When it comes to sizing a mini-split system, our pros recommends the ideal choice for you as we do with all of our heating and cooling equipment.
 We work directly with you to decide your needs and calculate the size of the space the system will be heating and cooling.
 A mini-split system that isn’t big enough will end up running more often, meaning you’re wasting energy over time.
 However, if your system is oversized, you’ll possibly be spending more on the system and carry the risk of having your mini-split system flipping on and off frequently.

 - Room size (length, width, height)